vmchale/tw-rs/README.md

 If you're on Linux/Windows the best way is probably to download the binaries from the releases page [here](https://github.com/vmchale/clit-rs/releases).

+Otherwise, you'll have to build from source.
 To build from source, install [cargo](https://www.rustup.rs/) via rustup; on unix systems this is as simple as

 ```
 curl https://sh.rustup.rs -sSf | sh